gklyne/monotype_tape_reader/README.md

 [x] Lower baffle (shade) on reader bridge

-[ ] Winder spool axis: use bearing or sleeving to avoid creep along the shaft thread
+[x] Winder spool axis: use bearing or sleeving to avoid creep along the shaft thread
     - use spool design from free end, and add sleeves over M4 screw.
     - New clip holes need to be diameter of sleeve.
     - Use sleeve bearings on both spools to reduce drag.

-[ ] Shorter roller arm on take-up spool side?
+[x] Shorter roller arm on take-up spool side?

+[x] Small collection of tools to facilitate assembly/maintenance

 ## To consider